 Finishing Out the Knee Wall

-With the knee walls installed and any other framing needed to be completed, the next step is installing any electrical outlet wiring.
+With the knee walls installed and any other framing completed, the next step is installing the electrical outlet wiring.
 According to the US National Electrical Code, electrical outlets must be installed every six feet in the home’s living areas.

 They should be 18″ off the floor.
-Mount electrical boxes to the studs of the exterior wall at this time and run the wire between them, trailing off to where it will connect the house to the rest of the house and its wiring.
+At this time, mount electrical boxes to the studs of the exterior wall and run the wire between them, trailing off to where it will connect the house to the rest of the house and its wiring.

 Install drywall on the interior side of the roof and walls, starting at the highest point of the ceiling and working down from there.
-By starting from the top, drywall pieces installed lower down can be used to support and seal the edges of the ceiling pieces, helping to keep and seal them in place.
+By starting from the top, drywall pieces installed lower down can support and seal the edges of the ceiling pieces, helping to keep them in place.

-Tape, finish, texture, and paint the knee walls and drywall, along with the insulation levels and the rest of the exterior walls of the attic room.
+Tape, finish, texture, and paint the knee walls and drywall, as well as the insulation levels and the rest of the attic room’s exterior walls.